Isi & Ossi: Plot

 Since she was very young, Isi Voight has rebelled against her mother Claudia in her incredibly wealthy family in Heidelberg.
 Simultaneously, Ossi Markowski has been very inquisitive in his much poorer one in Mannheim.
-Spending most of her time with the cooking staff, Isi neglected her studies so graduated from high school two years late, Ossi rebelled against the caos of public school so his aggression was channeled into boxing.
+Spending most of her time with the cooking staff, Isi neglected her studies so graduated from high school two years late, Ossi rebelled against the chaos of public school so his aggression was channeled into boxing.

 Isi dreams of becoming a chef and attending culinary school in New York, but her parents want her to attend university.
 Meanwhile, Ossi trains to become a professional boxer, but his mother's debt causes him to have frequent absences from training so jeopardize his career.
 He loses his sponsor so has to come up with the 8,000 euros entrance fee.
 Isi requests access to her inheritance to fund her culinary ambitions, but her parents deny her request.

 Frustrated, Isi then drives over the river to Mannheim, and applies for a job at a burger joint, where she meets Ossi.
 Realising her father sent Klaus to follow her, and after Ossi takes out an aggressor, she boldly gives him her number.

 At home, Ossi looks Isi up online and discovers her family's wealth.
 His mother Betty and best friend Tschunni encourage him to pursue her, as he needs the match entrance fee and Betty owes tax money for the gas station.
 They get him to invite her on a date.

 After a bad first date at the burger place, where she now works, Isi tags along with Ossi to pick up his grandfather from prison upon his release.
 They bond over their shared interests on the ride.
 However, Ossi admits he had only planned to scam her out of the money for his fight, as he had learned of her wealth.

 When her parents cut off all access to their money, Isi angrily damages Klaus' car, then meets with Ossi.
 She offers to pay for Ossi's fight if he pretends to be her boyfriend.
 Isi takes Ossi and Tschunni to a gallery opening so they can make a scene and embarrass her parents.